Railway Signalling Track Circuit

 Electrical Joints: Short circuit Bond

-Short circuit bond At a boundary with an area without track circuit, a short circuit bond can used as shown on Figure
+Short circuit bond At a boundary with an area without a track circuit, a short circuit bond can be used as shown in Figure

-This configuration does not require any Insulated Rail Joints but the draw back is a dead zone whose length is in relation with the limit shunt value.
+This configuration does not require any Insulated Rail Joints but the drawback is a dead zone whose length is in relation to the limit shunt value.